CAC Card Blocked — How to Unblock Without Visiting the ID Office

 Fix 3 — Contact Your Local RAPIDS Office

-Sometimes there’s no shortcut.
-If the kiosk can’t read your card’s biometric data, if the chip itself is damaged, or if your card is simply expired, you need to see a Trusted Agent or Real ID Act-compliant ID office in person.
+If the kiosk can’t read your biometric data, if the chip itself is cracked or corroded, or if the card is expired, you need a Trusted Agent at a REAL ID Act-compliant ID office.
+In person.
+No way around it.

 When an In-Person Visit Is Required

-- Physical damage to the chip or card surface
+• Physical damage to the chip or card surface

-- Kiosk biometric failure after multiple attempts
+• Kiosk biometric failure after multiple attempts

 What to Bring to the RAPIDS Office